 - Print out directions to the ceremony, reception, rehearsal dinner and hotel(s) for guests

 - Compile a list of area information and things to do for out-of-town guests

-- Reserve transportation for you and your wedding party to and from the wedding, as well as a bus or trolley for your guests (if necessary)
+- Reserve transportation for you and your wedding party as well as a bus or trolley for your guests (if necessary)

 2-4 months before